Dylanbeejames/Azure-AD-Domain-Controller-Deployment-with-Terraform-Lab/README.txt

+Watch Me Build The Lab HERE

+https://www.loom.com/share/0d61ee22ebba4e7b854ae1cd04fc1187

 Azure VM Lab – Terraform Walkthrough

-https://www.loom.com/share/0d61ee22ebba4e7b854ae1cd04fc1187

 This lab shows how to deploy a Windows Server 2022 VM in Azure using Terraform and configure it as an Active Directory Domain Controller.